Lukasxlama/weather_station_web_app/README.md

 # Weather Station Web App (Angular + Spring Boot)

 Full-stack web interface for the IoT weather station ecosystem.
-This application provides a **Spring Boot backend** for data persistence and REST APIs, and an **Angular frontend** for visualization, trend analysis, and developer debugging — forming the final component in the data chain from **ESP32 → LoRa → MQTT → Web**.
+This application provides a **Spring Boot backend** for data persistence and REST APIs, and an **Angular frontend** for visualization and trend analysis — forming the final component in the data chain from **ESP32 → LoRa → MQTT → Web**.

 ---